ibm-cloud-docs/schematics/workspace-setup.md

 1. From the [workspace dashboard](https://cloud.ibm.com/schematics/workspaces){: external}, select the workspace that you want to unfreeze.
 2. Select the **Settings** tab.
 3. In the **State** section on the workspace settings page, set the toggle to **Unfrozen**.
 The ID of the user who unfreezes the workspace and a timestamp are automatically logged.
 After you unfreeze a workspace, you can generate new Terraform execution plans or run your infrastructure code by applying the plan in {{site.data.keyword.cloud_notm}}.

+**To delete a workspace**
+1. From the [workspace dashboard](https://cloud.ibm.com/schematics/workspaces){: external}, select the workspace that you want to delete.
+Click Resources, and validate the resources are destroyed, to delete the workspace.
+{: note}
+2. Check the workspace box that you need to delete.
+3. Click Delete button.
+4. Check Delete workspace in the Delete workspace pop up.
+5. Type workspace in the type ``<workspace name>`` to confirm.
+6. Click Delete.

 ## Setting up a continuous delivery toolchain for your workspace
 {: #continuous-delivery}